Pixel 9a vs Galaxy S24 FE: The battle for the affordable flagship crown

 This is one of the reasons why the so-called flagship killers, or affordable flagships, have gained so much popularity over the years.
 Google's A-series devices that launch between two regular flagship Pixel phones are a go-to option if people try to get the best bang for the buck.

-Samsung took notes and tried to emulate this with its Galaxy FE (Fan Edition) model, offering a barebones flagship for not a lot of money.
+Samsung took notes and tried to emulate this with its Galaxy FE (Fan Edition) model, offering a bare-bones flagship for not a lot of money.

 Today we're going to pit against each other two models from the aforementioned companies.
 Models that aim to deliver a flagship experience for midrange money.
 In the blue corner: the latest member of the Fan Edition family, the Galaxy S24 FE.
-In the red corner, the upcoming Google Pixel 9a.
+In the red corner, the recently released Google Pixel 9a.

 This is one of the reasons why the so-called flagship killers, or affordable flagships, have gained so much popularity over the years.
 Google's A-series devices that launch between two regular flagship Pixel phones are a go-to option if people try to get the best bang for the buck.

 Today we're going to pit against each other two models from the aforementioned companies.
 Models that aim to deliver a flagship experience for midrange money.
 In the blue corner: the latest member of the Fan Edition family, the Galaxy S24 FE.
-In the red corner, the upcoming Google Pixel 9a.
+In the red corner, the recently released Google Pixel 9a.

 Google Pixel 9a | Samsung Galaxy S24 FE |